sysapps/testsuites/README.md

 How to contribute?
 =============

-Every one is welcome to contribute to test suites repository.
-Any simple editorial contribution can simply be done with a GitHub Pull Request.
-You can even do an inline edit of the file on GitHub.
-For more important contributions that require discussions, you are invited to start a thread in the sysapps mailing list at the W3C.

-Since we want to push test suites to offcial w3c test set use of testharness.js is required.
+Absolutely everyone is welcome (and even encouraged) to contribute to test development, so long as you fulfill the contribution requirements detailed in the [Contributing Guidelines](./CONTRIBUTING.md).
+No test is too small or too simple, especially if it corresponds to something for which you've noted an interoperability bug in a browser.

 W3C test suites: